deepinv/deepinv/paper/paper.md

 some inputs might be optional (e.g., $x$ is not needed for self-supervised losses).

 **Supervised Losses**: Supervised learning can be done using a dataset of ground-truth and measurements pairs $\{(x_i,y_i)\}_{i=1}^{N}$ by applying a metric to compute the distance between $x$ and $\hat{x}$.
-If the forward model is known, measurements are typically generated directly during training from a dataset of ground-truth references $\{x_i\}_{i=1}^{N}$ .
+If the forward model is known, measurements are typically generated directly during training from a dataset of ground-truth references $\{x_i\}_{i=1}^{N}$.

 **Self-Supervised Losses**: Self-supervised losses rely on measurement data only $\{y_i\}_{i=1}^{N}$.
 We provide implementations of state-of-the-art losses from the literature [@wang2025benchmarking].
-These can be roughly classified in three classes:
+These can be roughly classified into three classes:

 The first class consists of splitting losses [@batson2019noise2self], with operator-specific solutions for denoising [@krull2019noise2void] [@huang2021neighbor2neighbor] and MRI [@yaman2020self] [@eldeniz2021phase2phase] [@liu2020rare].
-The second class are Stein's Unbiased Risk Estimate (SURE) and related losses: we provide variants of SURE for Gaussian, Poisson and Poisson-Gaussian noise respectively, which can also be used without knowledge of the noise levels [@tachella2025unsure].
-The library includes the closely related Recorrupted2Recorrupted [@pang2021recorrupted] which handles Gaussian, Poisson and Gamma noise distributions [@monroy2025gr2r].
+The second class is Stein's Unbiased Risk Estimate (SURE) and related losses: we provide variants of SURE for Gaussian, Poisson, and Poisson-Gaussian noise respectively, which can also be used without knowledge of the noise levels [@tachella2025unsure].
+The library includes the closely related Recorrupted2Recorrupted [@pang2021recorrupted] which handles Gaussian, Poisson, and Gamma noise distributions [@monroy2025gr2r].
 The third class corresponds to nullspace losses, exploiting invariance of the image distribution to transformations [@chen2021equivariant] or access to multiple forward operators [@tachella2022unsupervised].

 The library provides image transforms $\tilde{x}=T_g x$ in the `transform` module where $g\in G$ parametrizes a transformation group, including a group-theoretic model for geometric transforms covering linear (Euclidean) and non-linear (projective, diffeomorphism) transforms [@wang2024perspective].
-These can be used for data augmentation, equivariant imaging [@chen2021equivariant] and equivariant networks.
+These can be used for data augmentation, equivariant imaging [@chen2021equivariant], and equivariant networks.

 **Network Regularization Losses**:  Network regularization losses which try to enforce some regularity condition on $\operatorname{R}_{\theta}$, such as having an upper bounded Lipschitz constant or similarly being firmly non-expansive [@pesquet2021learning].

 **Adversarial Losses**:  Adversarial losses are used to train conditional or unconditional generative networks.
-The library provides both supervised [@bora2017compressed] and self-supervised (i.e. no ground-truth) [@bora2018ambientgan] adversarial losses.
+The library provides both supervised [@bora2017compressed] and self-supervised (i.e., no ground-truth) [@bora2018ambientgan] adversarial losses.
-Due to the additional complexity of training adversarial networks, the library provides a specific `AdversarialTrainer` sub-class.

 ## Datasets
 The library provides a common framework for defining and simulating datasets for image reconstruction.
 Datasets return ground-truth and measurements pairs $\{(x_i,y_i)\}_{i=1}^{N}$, and may also return physics parameters $\xi_i$.
 Given a dataset of reference images $\{x_i\}_{i=1}^{N}$, the library can be used to generate and save a simulated paired dataset to encourage reproducibility.
 The library also provides interfaces to some popular datasets to facilitate research in specific application domains: